neilberkman/clippy/README.md

 go install github.com/neilberkman/clippy/cmd/pasty@latest
 ```

-## Draggy - Drag and Drop Bridge
+## Draggy - Visual Clipboard Companion

-Sometimes you need to drag files to web upload fields or native apps.
-Draggy is a minimal menu bar app that makes clipboard files draggable.
+Draggy is a menu bar app that brings visual functionality to your clipboard workflow.
+While clippy handles copying from the terminal, Draggy provides a visual interface for dragging files to applications and viewing recent downloads.

 **Important:** Draggy is a separate, optional tool.
 It's not automatically installed with clippy.

 ### Features

-- **Minimal menu bar UI** - Click to see clipboard files, drag them where needed
+#### Core Functionality

+- **Drag & Drop Bridge** - Makes clipboard files draggable to web browsers, Slack, and other apps
+- **Recent Downloads Viewer** - Toggle between clipboard and recent downloads with one click
+- **File Thumbnails** - Visual previews for images and PDFs right in the file list
+- **Quick Preview** - Hold ⌥ Option while hovering to see larger previews
-- **Zero background activity** - No polling, no battery drain.
-Only checks clipboard when activated
+- **Zero Background Activity** - No polling or battery drain, only activates on demand

+#### User Experience

+- **Double-Click to Open** - Quick access to files without leaving the menu
+- **Keyboard Shortcuts** - ESC to close, Space to refresh

+#### Design Philosophy

-- **Not a clipboard manager** - Draggy explicitly avoids history, search, or management features.
-It's just a bridge for drag-and-drop
+- **Not a clipboard manager** - No history, no database, no complexity
-- **Shows file icons** - Native macOS file icons for easy recognition
+- **Terminal-first workflow** - Designed to complement terminal usage, not replace it
+- **Minimal but complete** - Every feature serves a specific workflow need

 ### Installation